 • The action sequences are usually the least interesting part of a Marvel movie, and Guardians of the Galaxy is no exception.
 This isn’t because of any personal failing on the part of the director or writers.
 Rather, it’s because 1) Marvel movies all tend to gravitate toward a house style, and 2) that house style is both shaper of and shaped by the current trend toward making action films less visually comprehensible and more impressionistic and chaotic.
 The last act of Guardians involves an enemy armada attacking a peaceful planet and being met in force by squadrons of ships.
 The sky is a blurred, packed mess of information, and only rarely do we as viewers get a sense of where different characters and ships are within the narrative space.
-Marvel’s employed a string of talented directors to helm their movies — including Jon Favreau, Joss Whedon, Shane Black, Kenneth Branagh, and now, on Guardians, James Gunn — but their respective sensibilities are almost always trampled by their films’ overloaded climaxes.1 These sequences are the most visually aggressive, and the least interesting: there’s not much use of geography, the viewer’s never given a chance to inhabit the frame, etc. You aren’t able to hold in your head an idea of what’s happening where and to whom, which is standard now for impressionistic action.
+Marvel’s employed a string of talented directors to helm their movies — including Jon Favreau, Joss Whedon, Shane Black, Kenneth Branagh, and now, on Guardians, James Gunn — but their respective sensibilities are almost always trampled by their films’ overloaded climaxes. ((I still can’t figure out if the climax of Iron Man 3, directed by Black, isn’t just a giant thumb in the eye of moviegoers and fans who clamor for these types of action sequences.
+It involves Tony Stark using a remote control to bring a bunch of self-piloting Iron Man suits to his rescue.
+So the battle sequence isn’t just one CG form versus another, but a frenzy of CG forms that are, narratively, hollow and empty and running on auto.
+Interpret at will.))
+These sequences are the most visually aggressive, and the least interesting: there’s not much use of geography, the viewer’s never given a chance to inhabit the frame, etc. You aren’t able to hold in your head an idea of what’s happening where and to whom, which is standard now for impressionistic action.
 The final battle here feels pasted directly from many other movies, and the body count is so astronomically high you just stop caring.
 Death ceases to have meaning.
 You could cut 90% of the “action” from the movie and not lose anything.
 If anything, you’d probably improve the final product.

 • Guardians of the Galaxy is more entertaining than most Marvel movies because it wants to be a comic sci-fi actioner, not a moody superhero drama.
 Christopher Nolan’s Batman movies are very good, and probably the best examples of how to marry operatic drama with cartoony heroes and make everything feel realistic and grim and engaging.
 The problem is that success breeds imitation, and most of that imitation only goes as far as aping a few random details on the surface.
 Every superhero movie now tries to be serious and earnest and maudlin when these things are not guaranteed to work in every situation.
 They aren’t cogs that can be moved and replaced at whim.
 Guardians, though, has a different tone altogether: reckless adventure, with a little goofy heart thrown in.
 In other words, it’s actually enjoyable to watch.